-- Reviewed the Treasury and other Financial Risk Policies and the mid and long term investment and funding plans; - Reviewed the risk management process, the risk and control environment, the top risks for 2013 and the related risk management measures.
-The Committee reviewed and approved a risk-based internal audit plan and assessed the sufficiency of the resources in the internal control functions. - Followed the progress of the risk management development project that was started in 2012; - Discussed with the CEO, the CFO and the auditors the company's accounting policies and the estimates and judgements that were applied in preparing the reports; - Recommended to the Board that its changed the financial guidance in October and November; - Assessed the auditor's performance and Proposed to the 2013 AGM that PricewaterhouseCoopers was re-elected as the auditor for the fiscal year 2013.
-A tender process for the auditing services was last carried out in 2012; - Performed an annual self-assessment at the end of 2013 and prepared an annual plan for 2014.
-The areas of specific attention in 2014 will comprise staff costs and productivity, trans-Atlantic and Europe-Japan joint businesses, financial risks management, internal controls, aircraft finance and impairment, and vendor management.
+- Reviewed the mid and long-term investment and funding plans; - Reviewed the risk management process, the risk and control environment, the top risks for 2014 and the related risk management measures.
+The Committee reviewed and approved a risk-based internal audit plan for 2014 and assessed the sufficiency of the resources in the internal control functions; - Reviewed the current state and development roadmap of the group's Governance, Risk and Compliance (GRC) system; - Held a risk management workshop to set and document the group's risk appetite; - Discussed with the CEO, the CFO and the auditors the company's accounting policies and the estimates and judgements that were applied in preparing the reports; - Recommended to the Board that it changed the financial guidance in June and August 2014; - Assessed the internal and external auditor's performance and proposed to the 2014 AGM that PricewaterhouseCoopers be re-elected as the auditor for the fiscal year 2014; and - Performed an annual self-assessment and set the Committee's annual plan for 2015.
+The areas of specific attention in 2015 will comprise complementary pensions, Joint Business Agreements, Finance processes and controls, IT, Aircraft Finance, and Vendor Management.